 Integrating Eq.
 (3) over all wavelengths gives the total plane irradiance emitted by a black body:

 where is the Stefan-Boltzmann constant.
-The sun’s total (over all wavelengths) irradiance as measured at the top of the atmosphere is .
-Carrying this value back to the sun’s surface via a factor of and inserting the result into Eq.
+The Sun’s total (over all wavelengths) irradiance as measured at the top of the atmosphere is approximately .
+Carrying this value back to the Sun’s surface via a factor of and inserting the result into Eq.
 (5) gives a corresponding black body temperature of .
-That is, a black body at this temperature emits the same total irradiance as does the sun.
+That is, a black body at this temperature emits the same total irradiance as does the Sun.
 This temperature is then used in Eq.
-(4) to generate the black body spectrum seen in the ﬁgures of the solar energy page.
+(4) to generate the blackbody spectra seen in the ﬁgures of the Light from the Sun page.

 Other forms of the blackbody spectrum are sometimes useful.
 As already noted, blackbody radiation is isotropic.
 For isotropic radiance , , where has units of steradian.
 Thus formula (3) for plane irradiance can be converted to a formula for blackbody radiance by dividing by :

 For some applications it is useful to know the photon density or photon irradiance.
 The photon density is obtained from the energy density by dividing the energy density by the energy of a single photon.
 Thus Eq.
 (1) gives

 where has units of .
 Similarly, Eq.
 (3) can be divided by the energy per photon in wavelength units, , to obtain the photon plane irradiance

 where has units of .
 Integrating this equation over all wavelengths gives the total number of photons emitted per second per unit area by a blackbody:

 where is the photon equivalent of the Stefan-Boltzmann constant.
 Thus the total energy emitted by a blackbody is proportional to , but the total number of photons emitted is proportional to .
 As the temperature increases, the blackbody spectrum shifts toward the blue, and relatively fewer more-energetic short-wavelength photons are needed to keep up with the increasing energy output.